Who are We?

 The Chemistry department hosted students through a Research Experiences for Undergraduates (REM) summer program.
 The group was photographed in August 2023 in a lab in the Natural Sciences Complex.
 Photographer: Douglas Levere.

-At UB, chemistry doesn’t just happen in the lab—it happens in the community.
+At the University at Buffalo, chemistry doesn’t just happen in the lab—it happens in the community.
 We believe science works best when everyone has a seat at the table and feels empowered to speak up, collaborate and lead.
 We’re proud to be home to students, faculty and staff from around the world.
 The Department of Chemistry is a place where unique stories, perspectives and experiences aren’t just welcomed, they’re essential.

 Our Commitment